php/doc-base/docs/local-setup.md

 # Setting up a local development environment

-This guide assumes that you are comfortable working with on the command line with tools like Git.
+This guide assumes that you are comfortable working on the command line with tools like Git.

 There are instructions for building [with Docker](#with-docker) or